MartinekV/Grasp-and-lift-EEG-detection/README.md

 # Grasp-and-lift-EEG-detection

 This project compares various machine-learning models in terms of viability for EEG lift-and-grasp kaggle competition,  which took place in 2015.
-This competition challenged itsparticipants to identify, when a hand is grasping, lifting or replacing an object using EEGdata taken from subjects performing those activities.
+This competition challenged its participants to identify, when a hand is grasping, lifting or replacing an object using EEGdata taken from subjects performing those activities.

 Full documentation is attached as pdf file.